Harlem Renaissance: Background

-Until the end of the Civil War, the majority of African Americans had been enslaved and lived in the South.
-During the Reconstruction Era, the emancipated African Americans began to strive for civic participation, political equality, and economic and cultural self-determination.
-Soon after the end of the Civil War, the Ku Klux Klan Act of 1871 gave rise to speeches by African-American congressmen addressing this bill.
-By 1875, sixteen African Americans had been elected and served in Congress and gave numerous speeches with their newfound civil empowerment.
+The origins of the Harlem Renaissance can be dated back to 1865, when the American Civil War ended.
+Until the end of the war, the majority of African Americans had been enslaved and lived in the South.
+During the Reconstruction era, emancipated African Americans began to strive for civic participation, political equality, and economic and cultural self-determination.
+Once the war ended, many African American slaves were freed and scattered across the US, ending up mainly in Northern states where they were allowed to work.